Dr Christina Guillaumier

 As part of her postdoctoral research (Research Associate, 2009-2010) she worked on the reconstruction of Prokofiev’s original version of his opera ‘War and Peace’, premiered in Scotland and Russia in 2010.
 She was also awarded an Athenaeum Award to complete a Visiting Research Fellowship (2011) at Princeton University.

 Christina is a published author on Russian music, including Prokofiev’s childhood compositions, his operas, his early orchestral music as well as on music education and digital learning.
 She has been the recipient of several research awards including AHRC, HEFCE and European Union project funding.
-She is currently working on a monograph on Prokofiev’s operas (under contract with Boydell and Brewer) as well as a co-edited volume (with Rita McAllister) for Oxford University Press entitled ‘Rethinking Prokofiev’(forthcoming 2018).
+In 2020 she published the monograph The Operas of Sergei Prokoviev (Boydell & Brewer) as well as two chapters in a co-edited volume (with Rita McAllister) for Oxford University Press entitled ‘Rethinking Prokofiev’.

 Christina’s research interests include Russian music and opera, modernism, contemporary opera, digital learning and music education.
 Her teaching combines a mixture of practice-based work as well as research-driven projects.
 In addition, she supervises a number of undergraduate and graduate projects on Prokofiev, Stravinsky and Shostakovich, Russian music as well as contemporary opera.
 She welcomes inquiries from prospective doctoral students in any of the above areas.